 - Dogs should be wearing a collar or harness.
 No slip or choke collars please, and no head collars.
 If your dog wears a prong collar for control, please have an additional harness or flat collar for the recall work.

 - TONS of your dog’s favorite treats.
 Suggested items include: packaged treats, people food like cheese, steak, chicken or other left overs.
 Bring a large amount and several varieties of awesome food.
-We will be working in a field and there will be no treats or food available for sale if you run out.

 - A way to manage your treats – ie., training kilt, treat pouch, training vest.
 Pockets will be inadequate and you won’t be able to work out of a zip lock baggie.